EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 Each created Workspace includes a Datalab component that expects a `workspace-tls` secret in the `workspace` namespace, providing the TLS certificate for its ingress - this secret is automatically copied into each `ws-XXX` namespace created per workspace.

+!!! warning
+    Create this secret before the first workspace.
+The APISIX ingress controller fails the whole `Ingress` when its TLS secret is missing, so a Datalab session with no `workspace-tls` gets no route at all and returns `404 Route Not Found`.

 #### 8.1.
 Wildcard Certificate (recommended)

 Follow [TLS Management](../prerequisites/tls.md#create-a-clusterissuer-for-lets-encrypt) (the DNS01 Challenge option) to create a `letsencrypt-dns01` `ClusterIssuer` for your DNS provider, then request the wildcard certificate that will back `workspace-tls`: